silentknight/DelFol-ACL-2019/README.md

    - E.g. for _k_=2, we choose {ab, bc, cd, dc}.
 4. Select String Length
    - Foma generates SP-_k_ strings of a particular length.
 Hence, we are required to generate strings of all the lenghts one by one and then append them in a dataset.
-5. Use foma to generate strings
+5. Use foma to generate strings and python to create the datasets.

 #### Generate Strings using foma
 Based on the selections above, use foma commands as shown below to generate the strings